lspita/lspita/README.md

 I'm a full-time student of [Computer Science and Engineering@Cesena Campus of University of Bologna](https://corsi.unibo.it/laurea/IngegneriaScienzeInformatiche).

+This is my main profile, you can find my academic stuff in my organization [@lspita-academic](https://github.com/lspita-academic).

 # ⚙️ Languages & Technologies

 ### 🧰 System & Tooling